muke24/Alert-Detector/README.md

 There's a lot of old, random and unfinished stuff.
 There's some random AI generated stuff.
+There is a lot more info within the files, its just really unorganised.

 There's 3 different attempts of making this device.
 (Thats why its all messy).
 I will name them by revision.